Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Related Work

 \section{Related Work}

-\textbf{Post-quantum alternatives:} Researchers have developed a variety of quantum-safe alternatives to public-key cryptography.
-Among these methods, those based on the fields of coding theory \citep{stern_syndrome_decoding}, lattice theory \citep{micciano_vadhan}, and multivariate quadratic polynomials \citep{sakumoto} provide existing identification schemes.
-Such schemes avoid quantum vulnerability by relying on problems for which there is no known quantum algorithm, such as ``syndrome decoding'' from coding theory \citep{etsi2015}.
-Our protocol, on the other hand, achieves quantum-resistance based on the hardness of the opponent modelling problem \citep{albrecht2018autonomous}.
-The use of optimization and decision-theoretic principles makes our approach fundamentally different to other lines of investigation in post-quantum security which rely primarily on the development of new cryptographic operators.
+\textbf{Post-quantum alternatives:} Among current post-quantum methods in the literature, those based on the fields of coding theory \cite{stern_syndrome_decoding}, lattice theory \cite{micciano_vadhan}, and multivariate quadratic polynomials \cite{sakumoto} provide existing entity identification schemes.
+Such schemes avoid quantum vulnerability by relying on problems for which there is no known quantum algorithm.
+The use of optimization and decision-theoretic principles, however, makes our approach fundamentally different to other lines of investigation in post-quantum security which rely primarily on the development of new cryptographic operators.

-\textbf{Multi-agent systems and modelling:} Multi-agent systems have thus far been applied quite broadly in the field of security, such as in \citep{janssen_et_al} for security risk assessment.
-Computer networks in particular have been viewed as multi-agent systems to capture and analyze highly complex dynamics between active users and processes \citep{borshchev_filippov}.
-However, we believe there is currently no precedent for applying multi-agent theory to cryptographic authentication.

-\textbf{Game theory / interactive processes:} The dynamics of our agent-to-agent interaction are best described by opponent modelling and game theory.
-Our interaction process gets its security from the study of autonomous agents modelling other agents.
-We also use statistical hypothesis testing for determining the correctness of agent models \citep{albrecht2015are}.
-A related use of hypothesis testing is analyzing an opponent's probability of cheating in a one-way message authentication \citep{Maurer1993TheRO}.
-There is substantial research on game theory for both cyber-security and cryptography, but the work specifically in authentication is quite slim.
-One exception is \citep{nguyen_rational_auth}, which transforms selected authentication schemes using game-theoretic characterizations to discourage malicious acitivity.

-\textbf{Machine learning and neural networks:} Our methods for agent-based authentication include the use of neural networks.
-Among the uses of neural networks in cryptography are: secret key protocols, visual cryptography, and pseudo random number generators, with additional use cases for authentication schemes \citep{Schmidt2008ARO}.
-An example of these schemes is biometric authentication \citep{ANAGUN1998351}.
-Our protocol, however, is best described as secure remote authentication, and we believe ours is the first to use neural networks for making the authentication decision itself.
-Existing approaches for remote authentication use neural networks differently, such as using networks to encode user access privileges \citep{li_lin_hwang}.
+\textbf{Symmetric AKE:} Protocols for symmetric authenticated key-exchange (AKE) such as Kerberos \cite{kerberos_rfc4120} often rely on a third party to provide session keys.
+Their session key may also be generated independently of the long-term key (LTK).
+In our protocol, parties generate session keys without the aid of an extra entity, and derive it based on the LTK.
+With respect to authentication, protocols like \cite{avoine_2019_SAKE} often use a MAC tag based on the LTK, while our protocol uses a test of statistical similarity to determine whether a party possesses the expected LTK.